 “I just want to make sure that the health department is on board, quality of life is on board, so we don’t have to get to the end and have to look back to make sure we did everything right.”

-Ward B Councilwoman Mira Prinz-Arey echoed a similar sentiment.
+Ward B Councilwoman Mira Prinz-Arey echoed a similar sentiment about cannabis lounges.

 “That would, to me, fall under HHS and Quality of Life as it relates to permitting.
 I have my concerns regarding consumption lounges.”

-Strasser again emphasized the August 21st deadline is rapidly approaching, with Ward adding that he thinks there is still time to coordinate with HHS to make sure everything is going smoothly.
+Strasser again emphasized that the August 21st deadline is rapidly approaching.
+Ward added that he thinks there is still time to coordinate with HHS to ensure everything is going smoothly.